Six proposals for EBMs future

-Gordon Guyatt coined the term ‘Evidence-based Medicine’ (EBM) over 20 years ago, and it has had a remarkable global influence.
-But EBM is not a static set of concepts, set in stone tablets in the 1990’s; it is a young and evolving discipline.
+Gordon Guyatt coined the term ‘evidence-based medicine’ (EBM) over 20 years ago, and it has had a remarkable global influence.
+But EBM is not a static set of concepts, set in stone tablets in the 1990s; it is a young and evolving discipline.
 The fundamental concept of EBM – using the best available research evidence to aid clinical care – may have changed little, but what is best and how to apply the concepts in practice continue to develop.
 The 3rd ISEHC conference in Taiwan, November 2014, marked another step in the evolution of evidence-based health care.
-On the opening plenary, I suggested 6 areas where EBM’s future attention was needed.
+On the opening plenary, I suggested six areas where EBMs future attention was needed.

 2. Beware overdiagnosis: our definitions are as important as our tests

-3. It is the patient’s decision: Practicing and teaching Shared Decision Making alongside EBM
+3. It is the patient’s decision: practise and teach shared decision making alongside EBM

-If there was a drug which reduced hospital re-admissions for patients with chronic airways disease by 70%; or cut invasive melanoma rates by 50%; or prevented 50% of malaria cases; or prevented 50% of breech births, we would clamor for access.
-But there are non-drug treatments that offer these benefits, yet are neglected: exercise (“pulmonary rehabilitation”), daily sunscreen, insecticide-impregnated bed nets, and external cephalic version (turning the baby via the mother’s abdominal wall).
-We neglect them partly because they are not available in a single collection, equivalent to a pharmacopeia.
-To avoid this availability bias, those working in EBM need to put more effort into non-drug interventions than drug interventions to redress the existing imbalance.
-The Royal Australian College of General Practitioners has piloted a Handbook of Non-Drug Interventions but a global effort is needed to extend this to other disciplines and countries.
+If there was a drug which reduced hospital readmissions for patients with chronic airways disease by 70%; or cut invasive melanoma rates by 50%; or prevented 50% of malaria cases; or prevented 50% of breech births, we would clamor for access.
+But there are nondrug treatments that offer these benefits, yet are neglected: exercise (“pulmonary rehabilitation”), daily sunscreen, insecticide-impregnated bed nets, and external cephalic version (turning the baby via the mother’s abdominal wall).
+We neglect them partly because they are not available in a single collection, equivalent to a pharmacopoeia.
+To avoid this availability bias, those working in EBM need to put more effort into nondrug interventions than drug interventions to redress the existing imbalance.
+The Royal Australian College of General Practitioners has piloted a Handbook of Non-Drug Interventions, but a global effort is needed to extend this to other disciplines and countries.

 5. Build clinical practice “laboratories” to study translation and uptake